Pieri type rules and $GL(2|2)$ tensor products: The lower atypical summands in

-\begin{proof} In the decomposition of $lift( (i;1^i) \otimes (j; 1^j) )$ in $R_t$, the bipartitions which will not contribute to the maximal atypical block are of the form for some $k,r \geq 0$ and $k \neq r$.
+\begin{proof} In the decomposition of $\lift( (i;1^i) \otimes (j; 1^j) )$ in $R_t$, the bipartitions which will not contribute to the maximal atypical block are by the formulas in section \ref{sec:comp} of the form for some $k,r \geq 0$ and $k \neq r$ (note that the $k=r$ part would include the maximal atypical contributions that we already calculated).
 We have Since $k \neq r$, neither one of the two conditions $i+j-k = i+ j-r$, $k-1 = r-1$ is satisfied, hence the two sets intersect at two points, hence the weight diagram of any such bipartition has two crosses and two circles.
 Clearly the weight diagrams do not have any $\vee\wedge$-pair, hence the corresponding modules are irreducible. \end{proof}

-\begin{lem} The composition factors of $S^i \otimes S^j$ which are not maximally atypical are given by the set All these modules are $(n-2)$-fold atypical irreducible. \end{lem}
+\begin{lem} The composition factors of $S^i \otimes S^j$ in $\calR_n$ which are not maximally atypical are given by the set All these modules have atypicality $n-2$ and are irreducible. \end{lem}